-Students wishing to study overseas are required to submit a formal request and obtain approval from the Institute.
-For an international experience to be recognized as overseas study, it must fit either of the following descriptions: (a) studying at a foreign university as part of the curriculum, or (b) studying abroad through a program administered by a school of the Institute.
-Students with an overseas study experience are regarded as having acquired the three capabilities described in Section 2.
+Students wishing to travel to and stay in a foreign country for 31 days or longer in order to study and conduct research are required to submit a formal request and obtain approval from the Institute.
+For international experience to be recognized as overseas study, it must be deemed to cultivate the three capabilities described in Section 2.
 However, if, upon assessment, a student's attainment of the capabilities is judged to be insufficient, the Institute will advise that student to participate in supplementary activities.